apache/datafusion/docs/source/contributor-guide/branching_model.md

 # DataFusion Branching Model

 Most PRs are raised directly against master, and we keep master in a releasable state at all times by only having dependencies on released crates.
+This allows us to reliably release new versions of DataFusion on a fixed schedule.

 This is problematic when making breaking changes to dependencies such as `arrow-rs` or `sqlparser` and then making corresponding changes in DataFusion.